top of page

 20220809_135935.jpg

 In 2019, Nabeel fled his country of Pakistan due to religious persecution.
-He was beaten in 2018 by religious extremists who claimed that he had spoken against their religion.
-When he told the police, they did nothing.
 Fearing for his life, Nabeel went to his parish priest for advice, and with the help of a local bishop, he was able to obtain an expedited visa to Panama.

 The four-month journey to the U.S. was dangerous.
 They spent days hiking through the jungles and open wilderness of Latin America.
 They camped at night and traveled during the day.
 They slept on the bare hard ground and some nights were very cold.
 Nabeel had one meal a day, usually boiled rice.
 He found it helpful that he was able to use the Spanish he learned while living in Panama to communicate.